mnr/writing-wip/kwak-anthology.md

 Would a corporation kill to protect intellectual property?
 Of course they would.

+Araci's visor announced a request from Lupe, which he gladly accepted.
+"Araci, we're finding some interesting details in the scan of the condominium explosion.
+It takes some pretty high resolution, you might want to come over to the media lab and take a look."

 // -----

+The police media lab wasn't much more than a room with desks and high-resolution monitors.
+The striking feature was the glass wall with a view of the servers.
+Privacy laws dictated this type of data be controlled and under actual lock and key.
+Humans and their nasty organic residue weren't allowed in with the computers.
+So Araci had to come visit in person.

+"We had the render machines spend some quality time with the scans of the room and found this interesting difference from the original view."
+Lupe controlled the displays.
+One shown a programming interface, another showed the rendered output.
+She was displaying a view of the scan Araci had been viewing earlier, but in much higher resolution.

+"There are two things you should see," said Lupe.
+She could have manipulated the view through the code interface, but chose to use hand gestures instead.
+"Let's start with the oven reconstruction."

+Lupe waved the room into view, then spread her hands to enlarge the space where the oven used to be.
+Spinning her fingers in a counter-clockwise motion brought a flood of oven parts back into view, re-assembling the oven to it's assumed state before the explosion.

+Lupe stopped the motion.
+"Okay, look right here.
+Do you see the circuits coming back together?"

+Lupe pointed at a green circuit board appearing in the back of the oven.
+Parts were missing; the reconstruction could only do so much and chose not to fill in missing data.

+"This isn't the standard Hestia circuit board.
+Someone built and installed a home-built version."

+"Can you move to the scan of the bedroom desk," asked Araci.

+The view stepped back from the oven, turned, and glided to the bedroom.
+"Move to the equipment on the desk, please."

+When Araci had physically been in the room, he had seen these circuit boards and electronics.
+They were visible in the render currently being shown, with the addition of tags identifying the parts.

 ## Development of Sub Plot
 # III -